telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/install_with_docker.md

     * CYGNUS_HDFS_HIVE: Hive enabling
     * CYGNUS_HDFS_KRB5_AUTH: Kerberos-based authentication enabling

-* Carto:
-    * It only works for building historical context data in Carto.
-    * The user for Carto is `carto` but can be changed through the CYGNUS_CARTO_USER environment variable.
-    * The key for Carto is `carto` but can be changes through the CYGNUS_CARTO_KEY environment variable.

 * PostgreSQL:
     * It only works for building historical context data in PostgreSQL.
     * The endpoint for POSTGRESQL is `iot-postgresql` but can be changed through the CYGNUS_POSTGRESQL_HOST environment variable.